lcorr8/wtm-js-crashcourse-project-A/README.md

 - application
     - all [localhost:3000/application/all](http://localhost:3000/application/all)
     - by id, where `:id` should be replaced by actual id [localhost:3000/application/:id](http://localhost:3000/application/all)
-    - creates application, application gets added to job seeker
+    - create application, application gets added to job seeker
         - requires a job seeker and job to exist first, so ids can be in the request
         - `axios.post('/application', { yearsOfExperience: 25, languagesSpoken: "English", otherSkills: "Housekeeping", interviewAvailability: "Available any time monday-saturday between 8am and 8pm", jobSeeker: "5dc5a77097fdf806d7a70d08", job: "5dc5c28e4608550d4ebdad4e" }).then(console.log)`
+    - submit application, job seeker submits an application to a given job, application gets added to job applications list, notification is sent to employer: `axios.post('/application/:id/submit').then(console.log);`

 - notification
     - all [localhost:3000/notification/all](http://localhost:3000/notification/all)